Monday - Friday 9:00 AM - 5:30 PM, Pacific Standard Time

 • St. Catherine Monastery — located at the foot of Mt.
 Sinai, it’s the oldest working Christian monastery and the believed site of the burning bush (Exodus 3).

-• Aqaba – Jordan's gateway to the Red Sea.
+• Aqaba — Jordan’s gateway to the Red Sea.
 In biblical times, the Israelites passed through here during their wilderness journey (Numbers 33–35).
-Today, it offers a relaxed seaside atmosphere and is a key transit stop between Egypt, Israel, and Jordan.

-• Amman – Jordan’s capital and largest city, rich in both ancient and modern heritage.
+• Amman — Jordan’s capital and largest city, rich in ancient and modern heritage.
 Notable sites include the Roman Temple of Hercules and the 8th-century Umayyad Palace.

 • Madaba — an ancient town famous for its 6th-century mosaic map of the Holy Land, found in the Greek Orthodox Church of St. George.